pmalacho-mit/sweater-vest-suede/README.md

 #### Mixed

 You can also mix configuration strategies.
-Any tests appearing before a `<Sweater>` component with the `config` attribute will be placed into the "default" group.
+Any tests appearing before a `<Sweater>` component with the `config` attribute will be placed into the _default_ group.

 [](src/routes/docs/config/mixed/+page.svelte?apply=recipe(path))
 <!-- p↓ BEGIN -->